Anduin9527/Improve-ImgSLI/readme.md

 *   Save the current comparison view (including split line, magnifier, capture marker, and optional file names) as a full-resolution image.
 *   Export animated GIF or MP4 videos showing a scanning line transition from left image to right image.
 *   Create sequential animations with multiple images, showing smooth scanning line transitions between consecutive images in the sequence.
+*   Multi-image comparison mode for comparing multiple images of the same resolution in a grid layout.

 **Magnifier Tool:**
 *   Powerful Magnifier for close inspection.